- About the hearings

 How do I obtain a transcript of a hearing?

-The Tribunal does not produce written transcripts of its hearings.
-It does make audio copies of hearings available on request.
+The Tribunal does not produce written transcripts of its hearings; however, it does make audio copies of hearings available on request.
 A copy of a hearing is not available when the hearing took place in private or when the Tribunal has ordered that the recording should not be released.
 Parties to a case are always entitled to an audio copy of the hearing.

-Request for recordings should be sent to Klaudia.Lyczkowska@solicitorsdt.com, or in writing to the following address:
+Requests for recordings should be sent to firstname.lastname@example.org